Fellowship for

 Where you may be now

-The program is designed to support you to move from an initial calling to work in this area, or the start of an idea, into action.
+The program is designed to support you personally or within an organisation or community to move from an initial calling question or the start of an idea into action.
 Right now you might:

 Have the start of an idea or a question that is calling you and want to design and start implementing it